GerhardKling/Simulations/README.md

 This repository contains material for the playlist on simulations hosted by YUNIKARN.
 Visit us on [YouTube](https://www.youtube.com/@YUNIKARN)

 # V1: Why do we need simulations - don't we have enough data?
 This video introduces our new playlist dedicated to simulations.
 This is a joint project with our YouTube partner Julian (https://www.youtube.com/c/JulianRighSampedro).
 This introduction addresses the following questions: (1) Don’t we have enough data?
 (2) Why are simulations useful? – and (3) What will you learn?
 In this playlist, we will explore applications in Statistics, Finance, and Physics.
-Finally, you will learn how to code simulations in various programming languages, including Python, R, Stata and OpenBugs/WinBugs.
+Finally, you will learn how to code simulations in various programming languages, including Python, R, Stata, and OpenBugs/WinBugs.
 Moreover, we need to speed up our code using various methods.
 ### [YouTube Video 1](https://youtu.be/3LJlC0thaJc)

 # V2: How to simulate a Random Walk in Python?